k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

    - Set the **CREATE_GENERATE_FLOWS** input parameter to **true** in order to create rule-based data generation flows for the LU.

-   Below is an example of the TDMLUInitBasedOnFabric flows input parameters:
+   Below is an example of the TDMLUInitBasedOnFabric flow input parameters:

   ![TDMLUInitBasedOnFabric](images/TDMLUInit_input_parameters.png)